EkaterinaMelnikova/EkaterinaMelnikova/README.md

 ### About me
 -->

 - 💼 I'm QA Engineer
-- 🌱 I’m currently learning Java Automation
 - 📫 How to reach me: @katkimo on telegram

 ### Tools and technologies: